Origin of Lilac Oil

 The lilac plant (Syringa) is native to Korea, Nepal, Afghanistan, India, Japan and Southeastern Europe.
 The original name “lilac” comes from Turkish origin.
 The lilac plant also contains essential oils which are extracted from the dried flowers of the lilac tree, dried quickly, in a breezy, sunny spot, away from direct sunlight.

 Lilac Oil In Aromatherapy

 Russian herbalists used the healing power of lilac oil as one of the first.
-Lilac oil helps with the external application for pain relief in rheumatism.
-For this purpose, the painful areas are rubbed with the oil several times a day.
-For muscle pain, a massage with lilac oil helps.
-In addition, gout attacks can be treated with lilac oil.
-People with sciatica problems appreciate that relief of pain by regular rubbing with lilac oil.
+Lilac oil helps with the external application for pain relief in rheumatism, for this purpose, the painful areas are rubbed with the oil several times a day.
+For muscle pain, a massage with lilac oil helps, in addition gout attacks can be treated with lilac oil.
+People with sciatica problems can appreciate the relief from pain by regular rubbing with lilac oil.

-The beguiling scent of lilac is used in perfumery, as well as used as an additive for creams, body lotions, and bath additives such as for room sprays.
+The beguiling scent of lilac is used in perfumery, as well as being used as an additive for creams, body lotions, and bath additives, it can also be used for purposes such as for room sprays.

-Lilac contains essential oils, farnesol, bitter substances and alpha-pinenes.
-In addition, syringin and anise aldehydes are included.
-Lilac oil can be used externally for rheumatism.
-Those affected rub the painful areas with lilac oil.
-An oil extract is made from dried lilac blossoms
+Lilac contains essential oils, farnesol, bitter substances and alpha-pinenes, in addition syringin and anise aldehydes are also in the composition.
+Lilac oil can be used externally for rheumatism, those affected can rub the painful areas with lilac oil.

 Symbolically, the lilac stands for romance and innocent love.
 Lilac oil has an intensely sweet scent.